Now for only 1.290 €

 5’ Day - Interlaken - Milan - 5Terre

 We will wake up early to get on the bus, leave Switzerland and enter Italy.
 We will cross Lombardia, the region with the highest density of population, where the capital is Milan, the city of fashion, glamour and football.
 In the afternoon, we will arrive to Liguria, a curious coastal region of Italy, full of mountains that end in the sea Ligure.
 We will follow until the end of this region to visit it’s most renowned area: 5 Terre.

 6’ Day - 5 Terre

 If the weather stays with us…today is the sea day!
 We will wake up to visit national park Cinque Terre, an marvelous and a unique place in the world: Five villages of splendid beauty, World Heritage by UNESCO.
 You will feel like in a fairytale spending time in these villages with colorful houses, cliffs and small bays.
 A place, which hasn’t been harmed by pollution.
 There are hardly any cars and the way to move from one village to another is walking or by a train edging the sea.
 Once inside the train, you can choose which villages to visit.

 *Entrance to the National Park 5 Terre + transport

 * In case of adverse climate, we will propose an alternative plan

-People not eager to participante in the excursion will spend the day in the town.
+People who are not eager to participante in the excursion can spend the day in the charming town.

 7’ Day - 5 Terre - Pisa - Rome